-Couples working with me have streamed their wedding to Iceland, China, England and to relatives who were unable to travel.
+Couples working with me have streamed their wedding to Iceland, China, England and to relatives who were unable to travel from all over the USA.
 I have even had a Best Man attend virtually.

-These days with COVID-19 issues; social distancing and doing their best to avoid passing or being infected, Virtual Weddings have become very practical, and less of a novelity.” ~Frank Harlan
+These days with COVID-19 issues; social distancing and everyone doing their best to avoid passing or being infected, Virtual Weddings have become very practical, and less of a novelty.” ~Frank Harlan

-Your Wedding Ceremony may be streamed live on various Apps (i.e. Zoom, Face Time, Skype, Instagram, Facebook).
+Your Wedding Ceremony may be streamed live on various Apps (i.e. Zoom, Google Meet, Face Time, Skype, Instagram, Facebook Live).

 Couples Invite their family and friends to log on to witness, laugh and shed tears of joy from the comfort (and safety) of their home – wherever they may be on the entire planet.

 Of the more than 700+ weddings Frank Harlan has created and presided over, dozens have been live steamed all over the world.

 Top 3 Questions About

 Virtual Weddings in Washington